WebexSamples/webex-contact-center-api-samples/app-auth-sample/README.md

+## Basic Auth Sample

+- This basic auth app helps you visualize the Authentication & Authorization flow to obtain an Access Token to use the Webex Contact Center APIs.

-# Webex Contact Center API Samples
+- Webex Contact Center APIs use OAuth2.
+For more information, refer :

-This basic set of samples helps a developer understand the all new Webex Contact Center APIs available today on the **[Webex Contact Center Developer Portal](https://developer.webex-cx.com/)**

-## Getting Started

-To get started, created an App on the Developer Portal:

-- Sign into developer.webex-cx.com with a valid Webex Control Hub Account.
-- Create an Application Integration by going to your Profile > Manage My Apps.
-- Creating an Application Integration will give you a set of Client ID and Client Secret that you will need for this sample.
-- Note: While entering the Redirect URI, ensure it has http://localhost:5000/auth/webex/callback for example.

-## Using the API Samples
+- The OAuth Flow can be visualized by going to the http://localhost of this app once the app dependencies are installed and the application is run.

 #### Pre-Requisites: